Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity: Local well-posedness and regularity for the stochastic HNSEs

 \section{Local well-posedness and regularity for the stochastic HNSEs}

-In this section, we analyse the local well-posedness and regularity of stochastic HNSEs in an $L^p(L^2)$-setting.
-As we have commented below Theorem \ref{t:intro}, the choice of the $L^2$-setting in space is only for exposition convenience.
+In this section, we analyze the local well-posedness and regularity of stochastic HNSEs in an $L^p(L^2)$ setting.
+As noted in the comments below Theorem \ref{t:main_theorem_L2} (see also Remark \ref{r:generalization}), the $L^2$-setting in space is chosen for simplicity, while the $L^p$-setting in time is essential.